More spring perennials to choose from for color and fragrance from lush peonies, colorful poppies, charming primroses and much more!

 bulbs and daffodils.

 Viola labradorica, Labrador violet, Zones 3-8.
-I understand that the botanical name of this species as recently been changed to Viola riviniana 'Purpurea,' but whatever it is called, this a charming spring perennial to grow among small bulbs like puschkinias, squills, or snowdrops.
+I understand that the botanical name of this species as recently been changed to Viola riviniana 'Purpurea,' but whatever it is called, this is a charming spring perennial to grow among small bulbs like puschkinias, squills, or snowdrops.
 Its purple leaves and violet flowers spread by rhizomes and self-seeding to make a nice ground cover for a shady area, but I’m annoyed that the deer find it a tasty nibble.

 Viola odorata, sweet or English violet, Zones 6-8.
 This low-growing spring perennial is evergreen and a true violet in color.
 The sweet fragrance is ephemeral, but delightful.
 Sweet violets form clumps of heart-shaped leaves and are most at home in a shaded woodland setting with humus-rich moist soil.
 Quite a few cultivars are available in shades of white, pink, blue, purple and violet.
 Among them are ‘Blue Remington,’ blue; ‘Columbine,’ blue with a large white eye; ‘Dick o’ the Hills,’ white tinged with pink; ‘Rosina,’ pink; and ‘Royal Robe,’ deep violet.